OliverBagley/IR-Remote-SMSL-ESPHome/README.md

 A compact ESPHome-powered infrared blaster for controlling **SMSL amplifiers** via **Home Assistant**, with optional **BME680 environmental monitoring**.

 Designed to be:
-- ✅ Fully stateless (no IR desync issues)
+- Fully stateless
-- ✅ OTA-safe for ESP8266 (ESP-01 1MB)
-- ✅ Reliable even when using the physical remote
-- ✅ Simple and low-maintenance
+- Simple and low-maintenance
+- Easy to automate via standard Homeassistant automations, scenes and scripts

 ---